-Figure 1. $T{rad}$ is plotted versus time for NSTX shot 117970.
-The grey trace is the radiation temperature obtained from the absolutely calibrated radiometer for 25 GHz emission.
-The red trace is the smoothed $T{rad}$ data.
+Figure 1.
+T{rad} is plotted versus time for NSTX shot 117970.
+The red trace is the radiation temperature obtained from the absolutely calibrated radiometer for 25 GHz emission.
+The grey trace is the smoothed T{rad} data.
 The black dashed line is the Thomson scattering electron temperature on axis.

 Figure 2.
-Measured $T{rad}$ and emission polarization for shot 117970 for 25 GHz. (a) $T{rad}$ vs. time is plotted.
+Measured T{rad} and emission polarization for shot 117970 for 25 GHz. (a) T{rad} vs. time is plotted.
 The black trace is the time-averaged measured emission.
-Also plotted is the simulated $T{rad}$ for shot 117970, the blue trace ( $Z{eff}=0$ ) neglects the effects of collisions, the pink ( $Z{eff}=3$ ) and green ( $Z{eff}=5$ ) include collisional effects. (b) The black trace shows the measured emission polarization while the red trace shows the simulated emission polarization.
+Also plotted is the simulated T{rad} for shot 117970, the blue trace (Z{eff} =0) neglects the effects of collisions, the pink (Z{eff} =3) and green (Z{eff} =5) include collisional effects. (b) The black trace shows the measured emission polarization while the red trace shows the simulated emission polarization.

-This numerical modeling predicted that the effective temperature ( $T{eff}$ ) of the thermal EBW emission (Figure 2a, blue line) source electrons reaches about 0.8 keV at 0.2 s and then gradually falls to 0.3 keV at 0.6 s.
+This numerical modeling predicted that the effective temperature (T{eff}) of the thermal EBW emission (Figure 2a, blue line) source electrons reaches about 0.8 keV at 0.2 s and then gradually falls to 0.3 keV at 0.6 s.
 However, the measured effective temperature was 2-4 times smaller than the predicted effective temperature.
 The measurements for XP-514 were obtained using an H-mode target plasma with an electron temperature near the upper hybrid resonance layer of ~10-30 eV.
 In this temperature range, collisional losses can be significant.
 It is hypothesized that these collisional losses are the cause of the low EBW coupling efficiencies measured.
-A simplistic collisional effects on the thermal EBW emission radiated temperature.
+A simplistic collisional model was incorporated into the numerical 3-D ray-tracing model to investigate collisional effects on the thermal EBW emission radiated temperature.
 In Figure 2a, simulated thermal EBW radiation temperatures for shot 117970 including collisional effects for Z=3 (pink) and Z=5 (green) are shown.
 From these simulations, it is shown that low electron temperatures near the upper hybrid layer can have a significant effect on the measured thermal EBW radiation temperature.